MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 Next grant your user identity (or the identity of the developer who will complete parts two and three) the **Search Index Data Contributor** and **Search Service Contributor** roles on the Azure AI Search service.
 These roles enable you to call the Azure AI Search service the associated user identity.

-Still in the Azure portal for the Azure AI Search service, assign the **Search Index Data Contributor** role to your Azure AI Search service, (these are the same steps you did previously for the Azure OpenAI service):
+Still in the Azure portal for the Azure AI Search service, assign the **Search Index Data Contributor** role to your Azure AI Search service.
+(These are the same steps you did previously for the Azure OpenAI service.)

 1. From the left page in the Azure portal, select **Access control (IAM)** > **+ Add** > **Add role assignment**.
 1. Search for the **Search Index Data Contributor** role and then select it.
 Then select **Next**.